 Shared knowledge cannot be wasted.
-From basic contact management software to tracking and managing sales or tweets on Twitter, CRMs offer many levels of organization to deepen customer relationships.
-The ROI may not only result in increasing sales, but should also yield better customer experiences.
+From basic contact management software to tracking and managing sales or tweets on Twitter, CRMs offer many levels of the organization to deepen customer relationships.
+The ROI may not only result in increasing sales but should also yield better customer experiences.
 Our CRM guidelines will help you determine your customer relationship needs, which will help you in your selection of CRM software.

 How to Choose CRM Software: Why Invest in a CRM?